AdobeDocs/workfront-fusion.en/help/workfront-fusion/get-started-with-fusion/understand-fusion/basic-terms.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Cycle</p> </td>
    <td> <p>A cycle consists two phases of the scenario run: operation and commit.
 The scenario may consists of one or more cycles.
-For more detailed information, see <a href="/help/workfront-fusion/references/scenarios/scenario-execution-cycles-phases.md" class="MCXref xref">Scenario execution, cycles, and phases in [!DNL Adobe Workfront Fusion]</a>.</p> </td>
+For more detailed information, see <a href="/help/workfront-fusion/references/scenarios/scenario-execution-cycles-phases.md" class="MCXref xref">Scenario execution, cycles, and phases</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Data Store</p> </td>